 A school waiver must be completed by the participant and parent or legal guardian, following confirmation of acceptance in our program.

-Unless accompanied by a parent/guardian, all scholarship participants requesting accommodation are required to reside on-campus at the Northeastern University East Village Residence Hall for the duration of the program.
+Unless accompanied by a parent/guardian, all scholarship participants requesting accommodation are required to reside on-campus at the Residence Hall of the Student Life and Performance Center (SLPC) at New England Conservatory for the duration of the program.
 Living on the campus is not only fun, but is a great learning experience.
 For many young musicians this is their first time living with a roommate, the first time they do laundry on their own (laundry facilities will be available), or the first time they've had so much choice about how to spend their free time.
 And while participants learn what it's like to live away from home, they won't be on their own.
-Chaperons will make sure they are comfortable, safe, and happy — and that the participant is making the most of his/her time at Morningside Music Bridge.
+Student Assistants (Chaperons) will make sure they are comfortable, safe, and happy — and that the participant is making the most of his/her time at Morningside Music Bridge.

 Participants are expected to be courteous, respectful guests and considerate of others.
-When staying in residence, participants will be expected to follow the dormitory rules.
+When staying in residence, participants will be expected to follow the Residence Hall rules.
 Participant will be expected to make his/her own bed, help to keep the room tidy, and leave the bathroom, shower and toilets clean.
-Participants must be in their respective rooms with lights out by 10:30 p.m. on weekdays, and by 11:00 p.m. on weekends.
-Quiet hours are between 11:00 p.m. and 7:00 a.m.
+Participants must be in their respective rooms with lights out by 11:00 p.m. on weekdays, and by 11:30 p.m. on weekends.
+Quiet hours are between 11:30 p.m. and 7:00 a.m.

 Pocket/Spending money and Responsibility:

-We suggest that participants take a maximum of USD$60 per week for minor expenses.
+We suggest that participants take a maximum of USD$75 per week for minor expenses.
 We will arrange for the participant to exchange money.
 The currency is the US dollar.

 The school is not liable for the loss of property on the premises.
 We strongly advise all participants to leave valuables at home.
 In addition, participants should ensure that they have adequate insurance coverage for their instrument.

-Participants are invited to participate on weekly excursions to nearby cities or places of interest that are organized by the program.
+Participants of the program are invited to participate on weekly excursions to nearby cities or places of interest that are organized by the program.